Venkat3103/Fetch_DE_Challenge/README.md

    * Use ECS with Application Load Balancer to manage the containerized applications while ensuring high availability and fault tolerance.
    * Aurora's autoscaling capabilities dynamically adjust the number of replicas provisioned for an Aurora DB cluster enabling it to efficiently handle sudden increases in workload.
    * We can also use database features like sharding and partitioning to handle increasing data volume.
  * AWS SQS standard queues offer maximum throughput, at-least-once delivery, and best-effort ordering making them ideal for high-volume applications.
 Batching operations, and adjusting visibility timeout are a couple of ways to optimize SQS message throughput when it comes to high-volume applications.
+However, if we need a retention window for the data after consumption, or if the load is very high, instead of using a message queue, we can move towards distributed streaming platforms such as Kinesis Data Streams or Kafka and use Firehose/Flink/Glue Streaming to process and write to a data warehouse or a database.
  * Explore caching mechanism for frequently accessed data which will reduce load on the database and speed up response times.
  * Choosing spark-based transformations to leverage distributed data processing.